joaoalvescoelho/OrderAssignment/README.md

 ## Requirements
 * Docker
 * docker-compose
+* SpringBoot
+* openapi.yaml

 ## How to run
 After cloning the repo locally

-1. cd to docker directory
+1. cd to docker directory (src/main/docker)
-2. run docker-compose up
+   1. in the docker-compose.yml inside the docker folder is possible to change parameters, such as ports number, in case the ones used in this application are already in use.
+Change, for example, the ports to "5430:5432";
+2. run the command ```docker-compose up``` within the docker folder

-You can use postman test the requests.
+Afterwards, use postman test the requests.

 It is also possible to access http://localhost:8080/swagger-ui/index.html#/ to test the requests